cloudflare/web-bot-auth/examples/signature-agent-card-and-registry/README.md

 - Navigate to `http://localhost:8787` to view a registry containing this host.
 Note: this will not be generated until after you've visited `/.well-known/http-message-signatures-directory`, since the card will not exist until then.

 This configuration allows you to attach multiple routes and generate an SAC for each one, all viewable in the registry.

+## Warning

+The JSON web keys produced by this worker are *not cryptographically secure*.
+You should not use any of the private or public keys generated for message signing or verifying outside of this host.
+This example is only suitable for insecure use.